What Is BeeAI?

 Measure BeeAI by separating orchestration quality, tool quality, and end outcome:

-ToolSelectionAccuracyreturns whether the BeeAI run selected the right tool or callable agent for the intent.TaskCompletionevaluates whether the full multi-step run achieved the assigned goal.TrajectoryScoregives a comprehensive score for the ordered path through the BeeAI runtime.StepEfficiencycatches loops, redundant tool calls, and extra agent turns that inflate latency and cost.- Trace signals include
+ToolSelectionAccuracy.
+BeeAI run selected the right tool or callable agent for the intent.TaskCompletion. full multi-step run achieved the assigned goal.TrajectoryScore. comprehensive score for the ordered path.StepEfficiency. loops, redundant tool calls, extra agent turns.GroundednessandFaithfulness. for any LLM step that synthesizes retrieved knowledge.PromptInjection. guardrail on tool returns and A2A messages.- Trace signals.

-agent.trajectory.step, tool name, model name, status, retry count, p99 latency,llm.token_count.prompt, and token-cost-per-trace. - User proxies include thumbs-down rate, escalation rate, reopened-ticket rate, and human-review rate for BeeAI cohorts.
+agent.trajectory.step, tool name, model name, status, retry count, p99 latency,llm.token_count.prompt, token-cost-per-trace. - User proxies. thumbs-down rate, escalation rate, reopened-ticket rate, human-review rate for BeeAI cohorts.

 Minimal Python: